OWASP/threat-dragon/README.md

 There are some [developer notes](https://www.threatdragon.com/docs/development/local.html) to help get started with this project.
-We are trying to keep the test coverage relatively high, so please try to update tests in your pull requests.
+We are trying to keep the test coverage relatively high so include tests in your pull requests.

 ### Vulnerability disclosure